OliverLetterer/PlaceIt/README.md

 ## Usage

-Simply Place your views ...
+Simply place your views ...
 Swiftly:

 * position a view at the bottom center:
 ``` swift